ThadeuJose/Python-WEBPtoPNGConverter/README.md

 V2

-- Use a command line and pyinstaller
+- Use a command line
+- Build with pyinstaller
 - Convert all archives from a folder to another folder

 # Technical Debt